troy-west/apache-kafka-three-ways/README.md

 A deep dive into the history and fundamentals of Apache Kafka as a Message Broker.

-We learn about the real-time data's unifying abstraction, and explain Kafka via the lens of three key project decisions and their trade-offs:
+We learn about Kafka via the lens of three key project decisions and their trade-offs:

 1. High Availability
 2. Linear Scalability
 3. Near Real-Time Compute

+Throughout we focus on real-time data's unifying abstraction, the log.

-Primarily a presentation ([kafka.troywest.com](http://kafka.troywest.com)) followed by Q+A session.
+Primarily a presentation followed by Q+A session.

 # Self Guided